Texas Buyer Representation Agreements in 2026: When, What, and How

 • Advocating for the buyer’s interests

-In practical terms, this means you need the agreement before most showings.
+In practical terms, get the representation agreement signed before you show.
 Because lets be honest.
-How often do you show a property without the buyer asking “what do you think?” at some point?
-The moment you answer that question with anything beyond “it has three bedrooms,” you’re performing acts of brokerage.
+How often do you walk a buyer through a house without them asking “what do you think?” at some point?
+The moment you answer that with anything beyond “it has three bedrooms,” you’re representing them, and the law wants that in writing first.

 What Must Be In the Agreement